ecmwf/polytope/docs/Service/Data_Portfolio.md

 # Data Portfolio

 Polytope feature extraction only has access to data that is stored on an FDB.
 The dataset currently available via Polyope feature extraction is the operational forecast.
-We plan to add Destination Earth Digital Twin data in the future.

 ## Operational Forecast Data